dhirb/incognito-automator/README.md

 ##### `-n` or `--attempt`
 Optional.
 Specify number of attempts to find best offer before giving up.
 Default: 20.

 ### Supported credit cards (US only)

+Parentheses indicate the highest sign up offer seen so far.

-* American Express Platinum
+* American Express Platinum (100,000 Membership Rewards points)
-* American Express Premier Rewards Gold
+* American Express Premier Rewards Gold (65,000 Membership Rewards points)
-* American Express Green
+* American Express Green (25,000 Membership Rewards points)
+* American Express EveryDay (25,000 Membership Rewards points)

-Alternatively, you can add the URL and the search term for more credit cards in `config.yml` using the following syntax:
+To add a credit card that is missing from this list, simply add the URL and the search term in `config.yml` using the following syntax:
 ```yaml
 card_name:
   url: URL_of_the_credit_card_page